tuesd4y/md-writing/README.md

   - line with tags
   - participants (in italics)
   - regular content
-- [ ] delete compiled files if original is deleted
+- [ ] delete compiled files if original is deleted / moved